vaderjunior/HCI_IARVR_Blog/content/posts/week-5/index.md

 - A separate physical body (AvatarRoot) rolling through the world,

-- A third-person camera that follows this body,
+- A third person camera that follows this body,

-- And a basic “Aang on a ball” setup ready to connect to my air-scooter locomotion script next.
+- And a basic “Aang on a ball” setup ready to connect to my air scooter locomotion script next.

 ![Setup Now](image.png)

-The actual hand-gesture locomotion still needs work, but the foundation (project structure, avatar, colliders, camera) is finally in place.
+The actual hand gesture locomotion still needs work, but the foundation (project structure, avatar, colliders, camera) is finally in place.
+I also have a good idea now of how and where I should start my work.
+I took me about 2 days to figure out everything in the project since after roll a ball this is my second unity project.
+Yaras guides were very helpful.